Zhun1s/Assignment1_Cross-platfrom/README.md

   - `changeBgColor()`: Toggles the background color between white and blue-grey
 - The UI consists of an `AppBar`, a `Column` with a `Text` widget, and three `ElevatedButton` widgets.

-## Screenshots
-(Include screenshots here if needed)

-## License
-This project is open-source and free to use.